"5,000 Troops To Colombia" To Quell Venezuela Crisis? John Bolton Flashes Notepad Contents At Briefing

 "The president has made it clear that all options are on the table," Bolton told reporters while holding the yellow notepad.
 "We also today call on the Venezuelan military and security forces to accept the peaceful, democratic and constitutional transfer of power," Bolton said.

-But could, as the notepad suggests, this involve plans to send 5,000 American troops to neighboring Columbia, a close US ally in Latin America?
+But could, as the notepad suggests, this involve plans to send 5,000 American troops to neighboring Colombia, a close US ally in Latin America?

 That fucking notepad says 5000 troops to Colombia pic.twitter.com/KkNecUV5gw— Tony Stark (@NatSecElitist) January 28, 2019